mitchwagner/mixpy/docs/main.md

 described by Knuth, is provided.
 It is divided into the following
 sub-sections:

 ## II.
-MIXpy Simulator
+MIXpy Emulator

-In Section II, implementation details of the simulator, as well as examples of its use, are provided.
+In Section II, implementation details of the emulator, as well as examples of its use, are provided.

 ## III.
 MIXpy Assembler